korah91/DockerRethinkDB/README.md

 # DockerRethinkDB
-This project demonstrates the deployment of a RethinkDB database and an NGINX server using Docker-Compose and Kubernetes.
+This small project demonstrates the deployment of a RethinkDB database and an NGINX server using Docker-Compose and Kubernetes.
 It showcases the setup and orchestration of containers for a scalable and reliable real-time database solution.
 This project was completed during my third year of engineering studies (two years ago). 🎓

 I enjoyed working on this project as it involved learning about Kubernetes and Docker and connecting systems, which was very hard at first, but it was very rewarding.

 ## Table of Contents